-The provisions set out in entry 30 of Annex XVII to Regulation (EC) No 1907/2006 generically addresses the risks posed by any substance included in its Appendix 5 or 6 due to its harmonised classification as reprotoxic category 1A or 1B, when the substance on its own, in a mixture or as constituent of other substances is supplied to the general public.
-Since any amendment to entry 63 of Annex XVII to Regulation (EC) No 1907/2006 would be based on recommendations that specifically address the risks posed by lead fishing weights, including risks for fishing-weight users, it is therefore more appropriate to only regulate the placing on the market and use of lead fishing weights in the context of a separate amendment of entry 63 of Annex XVII to Regulation (EC) No 1907/2006.
-The placing on the market and the use for supply to the general public of lead and its compounds, on their own, in mixtures or as constituents of other substances in any fishing weights used in commercial or recreational fishing, should therefore be granted a derogation from entry 30 of Annex XVII to Regulation (EC) No 1907/2006.
+The provisions set out in entry 30 of Annex XVII to Regulation (EC) No 1907/2006 generically address the risks posed by any substance included in Appendix 5 or 6 due to its harmonised classification as reprotoxic category 1A or 1B, when the substance on its own, in a mixture or as constituent of other substances is supplied to the general public.
+Since any amendment to entry 63 of Annex XVII to Regulation (EC) No 1907/2006 would be based on recommendations that specifically address the risks posed by lead fishing sinkers, including risks for fishing-sinker users, it is therefore more appropriate to only regulate the placing on the market and use of lead fishing sinkers in the context of a separate amendment of entry 63 of Annex XVII to Regulation (EC) No 1907/2006.
+The placing on the market and the use for supply to the general public of lead and its compounds, on their own, in mixtures or as constituents of other substances in any fishing sinkers should therefore be granted a derogation from entry 30 of Annex XVII to Regulation (EC) No 1907/2006.

 Appendix 6 to Regulation (EC) No 1907/2006 includes dinitrogen oxide (EC No 233-032-0; CAS No 10024-97-2) because of its classification as reproductive toxicant category 1B.
-However, the substance is authorised as food additive (nitrous oxide (E 942)) in accordance with Regulation (EC) No 1333/2008.
+However, the substance is authorised as a food additive (nitrous oxide (E 942)) in accordance with Regulation (EC) No 1333/2008.
 In particular, in accordance with Annexes II and III to that Regulation that substance may be placed on the market and used in all categories of food and in food additives, in food enzymes and in food flavourings at quantum satis.
 Its use as a food additive is subject to safety re-evaluation by the European Food Safety Authority (EFSA) as part of the re-evaluation programme provided for in Commission Regulation (EU) No 257/2010.
 A derogation from the restriction under Regulation (EC) No 1907/2006 is appropriate to allow the use of dinitrogen oxide by the general public as a food additive as well as the presence of the substance in food.
-In the event that the EFSA assessment could warrant a revision to the derogation, the Commission will consider prioritising the incorporation of such changes into the restriction, if appropriate.
+It is furthermore appropriate to include a review clause for the derogation that allows the use of dinitrogen oxide by the general public as a food additive, to ensure revision of that derogation should the outcome of the EFSA re-evaluation warrant a change.

 As highlighted by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), dinitrogen oxide is also known to be abused as a drug, leading to poisoning and other concerns, including regarding neurotoxicity, from frequent or heavy inhalation of the substance.
 While not specifically targeting the prevention of abuse of dinitrogen oxide as a drug or at addressing the hazardous properties of dinitrogen oxide, when granting a derogation to allow the use of dinitrogen oxide as a food additive, the possibility that the derogation could be exploited for the sale of the substance as a drug should be taken into account.
 On the one hand, cartridges containing dinitrogen oxide could be misused.
 On the other hand, aerosol dispensers with dinitrogen oxide do not provide ready access to the substance and are therefore unlikely to be misused.
-Therefore, to minimise the possibility of misuse, the derogation should include specific conditions for the sale of cartridges containing dinitrogen oxide, such as restrictions on the maximum content of the substance that can be supplied to members of the general public[, as well as age restrictions on the sale of the cartridges containing the substance].
+Therefore, to minimise the possibility of misuse, the derogation should include specific conditions for the sale of cartridges containing dinitrogen oxide, such as restrictions on the maximum content of the substance that can be supplied to members of the general public, as well as age restrictions on the sale of cartridges containing the substance.